Code-Institute-Submissions/Phillip-Healy-cardboard_craic_SepResub/README.md

 - As a user I want to be able to register with the site.
 - As a player I want to be able to sort by genre.

+### Design

 [Wireframes](wireframes/cardboardcraic.pdf)

+I chose to have the site be open and clean to have a great user experience.
+Keeping focus on the content the user has come for, while providing easy navigation to and from every part of the site.
+I went with a healthy green colour which is traditionally associated with the environment and success.

 ## Features